pungkula1337anka/Voice-Stuff/README.md

 <br>
 </h1>
 <br>🦆<br>
 lost my vision almost 20 years ago.
-This is me, trying to make my life a little easier with voice assistants, and having fun while doing so. <br>
+This is me, trying to make my life a little easier with voice assistants. <br>

-this is just another one of those blind projects trying to make its code heard.<br>
-simple voice control, and everything inbetween.<br>
+simple voice control, and some stuff inbetween.<br>

 <br>
-it would be fun if any of this could help other visually impared people, but somehow i doubt any of those would end up here. <br>
+it would be fun if any of this could help other visually impared people, but somehow i doubt any of those would ever end up here.

+guess i am okay, if this here would happen to help any regular, non blind, _(muggles)_ along the way too.

+<br><br>

-<br>i am looking for any dumb/smart/doable/impossible/crazy ideas to expand the list below.<br> <br>
+i am looking for any __stupid__/smart/doable/impossible/__crazy__ ideas to expand the list below.<br>

+after weeks on a dry streak of ideas, it would be sad if list got `finished`.<br><br> <br>
 one million screen hours to secure an hour less screentime future<br>
 <br>